Cournot's principle for measure-theoretic probability: Preliminary notions

-The notions of sample space and event space (the $\si$-algebra of the events) are well known.
-Let $\Om$ and $\A$ denote these two entities, respectively.
-The symbol $\A^n$ denotes the event space of $\Om^n$ generated by the measurable rectangles of $\Om^n$.
+The notions of sample space and event space (a $\si$-algebra of subsets of the sample space) are well known.
+Let $\Om$ and $\A$ denote a sample space and its event space, respectively.
+Then the symbol $\A^n$ denotes the event space of $\Om^n$ generated by the measurable rectangles of $\Om^n$.